metabase/metabase/docs/enterprise-guide/data-sandboxes.md

 #### Data sandboxes and public sharing don't play well together

-As sandboxing works by adding filters at query run time based on user parameters, enabling public sharing should be avoided.
-A public question or dashboard will show the anonymous viewers all the contents of these as Metabase does not have any parameter to filter with.
+Public questions and dashboards can't be sandboxed.
+Sandboxing works by filtering data based on the group membership and user attributes of an authenticated user — so since a user doesn't have to log in to see a public question or dashboard, Metabase has no knowledge of who that user is.

 ---